Altinn/altinn-studio-docs/content/app/development/logic/dataprocessing/_index.en.md

 To ensure optimal experience and control, the application template has two different events where logic can be placed.

 - ProcessDataWrite runs when data is saved
-- ProcessDataRead runs when data is read from the data base
+- ProcessDataRead runs when data is read from the database

 {{%notice info%}}
 IMPORTANT: When a data processing that has updated the data on the server has been run, the front-end must be notified so that the updated data can be loaded.